Augusto Pinochet: Economic policy

 In 1973, the Chilean economy was deeply depressed for several reasons.
 Allende's government had expropriated many Chilean and foreign businesses, including all copper mines, and had controlled prices.
 Inflation had reached 606%, income per capita had contracted by 7.14% in 1973 alone and 30% compared to 1970, GDP had contracted by 5% in 1973, and public spending rose from 22.6% to 44.9% of GDP between 1970 and 1973, creating a deficit equal to 25% of GDP.
 While some authors like Peter Kornbluh also argue that economic sanctions by the Nixon administration helped to create the economic crisis, others like Paul Sigmund and Mark Falcoff argue there was no blockade because aid and credit still existed (albeit in smaller quantities), and no formal trade embargo had been declared.

 By mid-1975, after two years of Keynesianism, the government set forth an economic policy of free-market reforms that attempted to stop inflation and collapse.
 Pinochet declared that he wanted "to make Chile not a nation of proletarians, but a nation of proprietors".
-To formulate the economic rescue, the government relied on the so-called Chicago Boys and a text called El ladrillo, and although Chile grew very quickly between 1976 and 1981, it had a large amount of debt which made Chile the most affected nation by the Latin American debt crisis.
+To formulate the economic rescue, the government relied on the so-called Chicago Boys and a text called El ladrillo, and although Chile grew very quickly between 1976 and 1981, at an average of 7.2%, it had a large amount of debt which made Chile the most affected nation by the Latin American debt crisis.

 In sharp contrast to the privatization done in other areas, Chile's nationalized main copper mines remained in government hands, with the 1980 Constitution later declaring the mines "inalienable".
-In 1976, Codelco was established to exploit them but new mineral deposits were opened to private investment.
+In 1976 the State-owned enterprise Codelco was established to exploit them; a new law in 1982 opened new mineral deposits to private investment.
 In November 1980, the pension system was restructured from a PAYGO-system to a fully funded capitalization system run by private sector pension funds.
-Healthcare and education were likewise privatized.
-These mines would ultimately help them economically; however, they would fall partly in American hands.
+Healthcare and education were likewise privatized, and private hospitals and private schools existed alongside free State-run hospitals and schools.